devblackops/github-action-psscriptanalyzer/README.md

 ### Basic

-Basic configuration that will run PSSA and fail on errors or warnings

-, and send a comment back to the PR with a summary.
+Basic configuration that will run PSSA and fail on errors or warnings, and send a comment back to the PR with a summary.
 Note, that `repoToken` is required for sending comments back.

 ```yaml